 Locals traverse the canals via motorized water buses and private boats for everyday use, while gondolas are used for tourists and special occasions.

 As Venice is in fact a city on water, many have indeed wondered about its building foundations, as well as the question of whether in fact Venice is sinking, or if the water level is rising, or both.

 In fact, it has long been disputed whether Venice is sinking, and what to do about it.
 The buildings are built on intact wood piles interspersed with layers of sand and clay (wood does not decay underwater).
 However, with the use of artesian wells in the 20th century, Venice started to sink, leading to the ban of these wells in 1960s.

-However, Venice remains threatened by flood tides, and as a result, many local residents have moved to higher levels, and Italian Prime Minister Silvio Berlusconi launched the MOSE Project, a temporary engineering solution to help block incoming water, in 2003.
-Other experts have recommended “lifting” Venice above sea level through pumping water into the underground soil, which would allegedly be a more permanent solution.
+However, Venice remains threatened by flood tides, and as a result, many local residents had to move to higher levels.
+Many experts have recommended “lifting” Venice above sea level through pumping water into the underground soil, which would allegedly be a more permanent solution.

 Many ancient cities in Europe boast architecturally stunning churches, and Venice is no exception.
 Consider visiting the Basilica di San Marco (St. Mark's Basilica) and the Basilica di Santa Maria della Salute, in particular, although there are many other churches to set your sights upon.

-Other Venetian tourist attractions you may be interested in include Accademia, The Arsenal, La Fenice opera house, and bridges like Rialto Bridge, The Bridge of Sighs, and Scalzi Bridge.
+Other Venetian tourist attractions you may be interested in include Accademia, The Arsenal, La Fenice opera house, and famous bridges like the Rialto Bridge, the Bridge of Sighs, and the Scalzi Bridge.